rodalbuyeh/gpim452-2025-fa/syllabus.md

 - **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/633671).
 This is where all of your grades will live as well.
-If you didn’t already get an invitation to our Gradescope course, reach out to the instructional staff on Ed.
+If you didn't already get an invitation to our Gradescope course, reach out to the instructional staff on Ed.

 - **DataHub:** Assignments in this course will involve programming in Python.
   DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) is UCSD's online data